Best Price Promise

 Planning and booking

-1. How long is the train journey from Munich Central Station (Low Level) to Berlin?
+1. How long does it take to travel from Munich Central Station (Low Level) to Berlin by train?

 2. Are there direct trains from Munich Central Station (Low Level) to Berlin?